Training Article & Case Consultation Available

 - Adjusting to an environment in which the important person, place, activity, relationship, etc. is missing;

 - Moving away from grief and longing for what is lost, and finding a place for it in our memories as we move on with life

-Most individuals going through ‘normal’ grief don’t require counselling to complete these grief recovery tasks.
+Most individuals going through ‘normal’ grief don’t require counseling to complete these grief recovery tasks.
 Healing tends to happen organically over time, especially with good support.
 However, many mental health professionals acknowledge that adequate familial and social support systems can be lacking for grievers, especially after the first few months following the loss.
-They also often agree that people experiencing healthy grief can still receive valuable help, understanding and normalization of grief emotions by engaging in counselling.
+They also often agree that people experiencing healthy grief can still receive valuable help, understanding and normalization of grief emotions by engaging in counseling.

-Grief counselling ceases to be an option that can enhance the natural healing process and instead becomes an essential lifeline in situations where the grief is chronic.
+Grief counseling ceases to be an option that can enhance the natural healing process and instead becomes an essential lifeline in situations where the grief is chronic.
 Chronic grief is characterized by the lack of resolution or the intensification of acute grief symptoms such as disbelief, shock, anxiety or depression after more than six months to a year since the loss.

 Chronic grief is distinguished from ‘normal’ grief by feelings of hopelessness, loss of meaning and/or belief systems, intense pre-occupation and longing for a lost loved one or situation, apathy, a lingering sense of disbelief about the loss, avoidance of situations or thoughts that are reminders of the loss, and sometimes, distressing, intrusive thoughts related to the loss that are reminiscent of trauma symptoms.
 Left untreated, chronic grief can lead to severe clinical depression, substance abuse and at worst, suicidal ideation.